tkurtbond/tkurtbond.github.io/pending/dnd-retro-clones.rst

 version) but was more interested in `Basic/Expert D&D`_ retroclones at the time.
 I think it is a well written, organized, and presented restatement of AD&D 1E.
-The `Black Blade Publishing`_ print edition is a very nice offset printed, sewn spine, volume.
+The `Black Blade Publishing`_ print edition is a very nice offset printed volume with a sewn spine.
 The `Usherwood Publishing`_ `OSRIC Pocket SRD`_ (PDF, POD) is quite affordable.
 I just wish OSRIC wasn't missing some of the classes.
 (I miss the Monk in particular.)
-I was also surprised by how many of the little quirks and restrictions of AD&D 1E have been ironed out, although many remain.  `Usherwood Publishing`_ has some supplements that add some of the missing classes, though.
+I was also surprised by how many of the little quirks and restrictions of AD&D 1E have been ironed out, although many remain.  `Usherwood Publishing`_ has some supplements that add some of the missing classes, though I'm not sure I like all their versions.

 .. _OSRICKnK: http://www.knights-n-knaves.com/osric/
 .. _OSRIC PDF: http://www.knights-n-knaves.com/osric/download.html